WileyLabs/mobile-react-native-libraries/mobile-rn-sound-player/README.md

-soundPlayerSelectors.isPaused()         - true if playback is paused (isPlaying is 'true') soundPlayerSelectors.getCurrentTime()   - current time in secs [Real Number] soundPlayerSelectors.getInfo()          - descriptor of the last loaded sound * soundPlayerSelectors.getError()         - last error **
+soundPlayerSelectors.isPaused()         - true if playback is paused (isPlaying is 'true') soundPlayerSelectors.getCurrentTime()   - current time in secs [Real Number] soundPlayerSelectors.getInfo()          - descriptor of the last loaded sound * soundPlayerSelectors.getDuration()      - duration in secs of the last loaded sound soundPlayerSelectors.getError()         - last error **

 // * Info object: